thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ```

 There is a specialized extension of this interface, `org.thymeleaf.context.IWebContext`,
-meant to be used in ServletAPI-based web applications (like e.g. SpringMVC).
+meant to be used in ServletAPI-based web applications (like SpringMVC).

 ```java
 public interface IWebContext extends IContext {